-Organisational structure and supply chains
+Organisational structure and supply chain

 RSM’s whistleblowing policy expressly refers to slavery and human trafficking and effective systems are in place designed to make it easy for workers to make disclosures without fear of retaliation and to make clear the process to be used should they have any concerns.
 Staff members are expected to report any concerns about slavery or human trafficking to management.

-RSM UK conducts business in the UK which is a low risk jurisdiction where slavery and human trafficking is prohibited and criminalised by law3.
+RSM UK conducts business in the UK, which is a low risk jurisdiction where slavery and human trafficking is prohibited and criminalised by law3.

-RSM UK’s own business is the provision of professional advice which is regarded as a low risk sector.
+RSM UK’s own business is the provision of professional advice, which is regarded as a low risk sector.
 To provide its services to clients, RSM UK relies on a stable, well-educated workforce, the majority of whom have professional qualifications and are members of professional bodies.
 All employees are engaged on written terms which comply with UK law, have a right to terminate their contract of employment and are paid at least the National Living Wage as well as receiving other fixed and flexible benefits.
 RSM UK is also subject to a high degree of sector-specific regulatory and other independent oversight.
 RSM UK is satisfied that the risk of slavery or human trafficking occurring in its own business is low.

-This statement is made pursuant to s.54(1) of the Modern Slavery Act 2015 and constitutes RSM UK’s Slavery and Human Trafficking statement for the financial year to 31 March 2016.
-It has been approved and authorised by David Gwilliam, Director for and on behalf of RSM UK Holdings Ltd.
+This statement is made pursuant to s.54(1) of the Act and constitutes RSM UK’s Slavery and Human Trafficking Statement in respect of the financial year to 31 March 2017.
+It has been approved and authorised by Martin Rodgers, Director, for and on behalf of RSM UK Holdings Limited.

 1 RSM UK means the UK group of companies and limited liability partnerships trading as RSM.
 This statement is made by RSM UK Holdings Limited, the ultimate holding company of RSM UK, on behalf of itself and its subsidiaries.